Wrestling Angels

 I didn’t know it was the last “normal” conversation we’d have, without any heaviness in the air.
 In 3 weeks, she’d receive a terminal diagnosis.
 In 8 weeks, she’d be gone.

 Grief—like love, and parenting, and life in general—is complicated.
 Even without the pregnancy hormones, I think I would have felt the same amount of desperate, suffocating, sometimes physical pain over losing her.
 Previously I thought I’d been through enough loss to not be totally wrecked by it, but I was so wrong.
 I told myself that losing your grandparents is just about inevitable…that she peacefully died, having accomplished every single thing she’d wanted to do.
 Of course, I wanted relief from her suffering.
 But I ached for my Grandad.
 When you’ve been married over 50 years, how can you function as “one” again?
-I hurt for my aunt, her best friend, who’d already lost so much in such a short time.
+I hurt for my great aunt, her best friend, who’d already lost so much in such a short time.
 I hurt for the hole she left in our family and was devastated I’d have a child who’d grow up without her entirely.
 But mostly, I just wanted her here, for me.
 It was too hard to picture a world without her in it.

 I thought about her so much as time just rudely continued to move forward.
 She was amazed by even the fuzzy black and white ultrasounds I sent, I wished I could show her his exact face in our 3D scans.
 I’m sure we would’ve talked every day before his birth.
 I’m sure she would have cried & prayed while I labored, that she would have been amazed at how big he was.
 I’m sure she would marvel at everything he is; and he is nothing like I expected.